surhud004/surhud004/README.md

 ### Hello, friend 👋
+> "Great software engineers are not tied to languages or technologies, because picking up a new one is easy."
+> ~ surhud004

 My name is Surhud (/sur-hood/).
-As an enthusiastic and creative developer, I build simple, colourful and beautiful responsive web applications and some amazingly cool Android applications.
+As an enthusiastic and creative developer, I build simple, colourful and responsive web applications as well as some amazingly cool Android apps.

 😄 **Pronouns:** He/Him